jcalfee/dokku/docs/processes/process-management.md

 ### Rebuilding apps

-It may be useful to rebuild an app at will, such as for commands that do not rebuild an app or when skipping a rebuild after setting multiple config values.
+It may be useful to rebuild an app at will, such as for commands that do not rebuild an app, after using `--skip-deploy`, or when skipping a rebuild after setting multiple config values.
 For these use cases, the `ps:rebuild` function can be used.

 ```shell
 dokku ps:rebuild node-js-app